kmontag/here2019/kontrol/README.md

 Once the device is booted up, you should be able to see a WiFi network called `featherstreamer-[something]`.
 That's your device's personal access point.
-By default, the password for this network (and all others) is `gallowsbird`.
+By default, the password for this network (and all others) is `feath3rstr`.
 The device normally lives at http://192.168.8.1, or http://192.168.9.1 when in master mode.

 ### Runtime configuration